e-ritheyl/Squad/README.md

 Group assist package for the Gaudiguch Kill Squad

 INSTRUCTIONS FOR USE:<br>
+1. Uninstall all previous versions via Mudlet Package Manager
-1. Download and install via Mudlet Package Manager
+1. Download and install latest version via Mudlet Package Manager
 2. Toggle with alias SQUAD.
 Most triggers echo relevant commands<br>
    for ease of use right out of the box.